Research Group

 FELLOW

-Willem is a professor in the Department of History at the University of Groningen.
-His research interests are Roman social and economic history.
+Roman is a professor in The Department of Mathematics at MIT.
+His research interests are algebraic geometry and representation theory.